hothanhcong1998/virtual-museum-guide-project/README.md

 conda create --name virtual_museum_guide --file /Users/cong/Downloads/0_ML709_submit/requirements.txt
 ```

-3. Download the Louvre Abu Dhabi dataset.

 ### Usage

+1. Set OpenAI API key:
+Using the API key in the email to replace the API key in the tour_guide_pipeline.py file

+2. Update the path in config.py file

-Run the system
+3. Run the system
 ```
 python tour_guide_pipeline.py
 ```